 After selling her first tech business at the age of 26 she has continued to pioneer her state of thinking and displayed her all out geeky side, as CEO and founder of This is Productivity which houses training, change consultation and e-learning programs.
 She also owns a stake in a number of productivity technology companies and plays an active role both as a board member and adviser.

-After taking the leap three years ago to abolish emails from her companies, she has joined forces with We Quit Mail to pioneer the world’s first No Email week to take place in November 2015.
+After taking the leap to abolish emails from her companies, she joined forces with We Quit Mail to pioneer the world’s first No Email week which took place in November 2015.
 This is a global movement that is gaining more and more traction as the benefits of a life without email become clearer to companies.

 Claire is also soon to launch her own online magazine, Chaos and Rocket Fuel which will offer readers a curated exploration into the areas of technology, science, productivity and human behavior.

 The Future of Work: What are the essential characteristics of a future forward thinking organisation.

 Workplace Transformation: The relationship between humans, technology, systems and space and how they can work together to make a more productive work space.

 Digital Transformation: Is email essential or can we survive without it.